 How to send a proposal

-To send a proposal in Biloh you build it, preview it, and send it for acceptance.
+To send a proposal in biloh you build it, preview it, and send it for acceptance.
 You can do every step by chat (ask your AI assistant) or in the web app — the steps are the same.

 1. Create the proposal